menu

 Demographics

-In terms of college education, Middleton - New Durham is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.90% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Middleton - New Durham is somewhat higher than in the average US city of 21.84%: 26.90% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Middleton - New Durham in 2018 was $40,676, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,704 for a family of four.
 However, Middleton - New Durham contains both very wealthy and poor people as well.